dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 Buy an Animal - POST Method (/buy-animal/{name})
 Description: Given an animal id from the catalog, buy an animal (if the user has enough gold).
 Return if delivery was successful (user had enough gold to buy).
+(An animal starts with 100 health.
+If their health gets to 0, they cannot be used by the user anymore)
 Request:
 {
 	“name”: “string”